 Kate Kliebert helps her business and financial services clients resolve litigation disputes and address data privacy concerns.
-First and foremost, Kate seeks to help her clients meet their individual goals, whether the goal is early resolution or fierce litigation.
 Clients rely on her to anticipate problems before they arise and to proactively seek solutions to those problems.
 Kate has defended business executives against claims seeking to hold them personally responsible for a company’s debts and has represented corporate entities both offensively and defensively in contract disputes with service providers.
 She also routinely defends financial institutions and mortgage servicing companies in single-borrower actions brought under various regulatory and common law schemes.

-In addition to serving business clients, Kate is a published author on data privacy matters and maintains an active pro bono practice.
+In addition to serving business clients, Kate maintains an active pro bono practice.
 She has successfully represented a foreign national seeking the return of an abducted child through the Hague Convention Attorney Network and has aided an unaccompanied minor seeking special immigrant juvenile status in the United States.
 Kate also serves as secretary for the Charlotte Women Attorneys.
 Prior to joining the firm, Kate clerked for the Honorable Jane Triche Milazzo in the U.S. District Court for the Eastern District of Louisiana.